 Restaurants like vegan favorite, Detroit Street Filling Station, embrace freedom, fun, social justice, and community, and has regularly donated to historically marginalized group organizations.
 Next up, enjoy a meal at Eat, a queer-owned restaurant serving imaginative and thoughtfully prepared food.
 Later, relax with after-dinner drinks at Bill’s Beer Garden, a community-oriented outdoor hotspot.

-Nearby in Ypsilanti, spend time at Hamburger Mary’s for Drag brunch, karaoke, and special guest appearances.
+Nearby in Ypsilanti, spend time with Boylesque Drag with scheduled shows at various locations and featuring special guest appearances.
 In the heart of Downtown, enjoy patio dining at Bobcat Bonnie’s with tables painted in various pride flag colors.

 Inclusive Literature: Your Next Read